bovrhovn/gab-2021-dapr/README.md

 ![Session on Global Azure 2021 site](https://csacoresettings.blob.core.windows.net/public/gab-2021-dapr.png)

 Demos are built in different branches to separate the concepts:
-1. starting with hello-dapr examples in branch hello-dapr
+1. starting with hello-dapr examples in branch [hello-dapr](https://github.com/bovrhovn/gab-2021-dapr/tree/hello-dapr)
+2. dealing with state in branch state-managent
-2. continuing with building blocks examples in branch building-blocks
+3. continuing with building blocks examples in branch building-blocks
-3. continuing with Kubernetes examples in branch kubernetes-deployments
+4. continuing with Kubernetes examples in branch kubernetes-deployments
-4. finishing with integration examples in branch integration
+5. finishing with integration examples in branch integration

 All demos are simple to prove the concepts, main features and capabilities.